ctrliq/beskar/internal/plugins/ostree/pkg/libostree/README.md

 1. A minimal glib implementation exists within the ostree pkg.
 This is to avoid a dependency on glib for the time being.
    - This implementation is not complete and will be expanded as needed.
    - The glib implementation is not intended to be used outside of the ostree pkg.
-   - `GCancellable` is not implemented.
-Just send nil.
+   - `GCancellable` is not implemented on some functions.
+If the func accepts a context.Context it most likely implements a GCancellable.
 2. Not all of libostree is wrapped.
 Only the parts that are needed for beskar are wrapped.
 Which is basically everything need to perform pull operations.
     - `OstreeAsyncProgress` is not implemented.
 Just send nil.